bizswoop-development/bizprint-api/packages/@bizswoop/docs/NODE.md

 ### General errors

-Errors that may occur for any api request.
+Errors that might occur for any api request:

 *   AccessForbiddenError - you don't have access to make this request.
 *   SomethingWrongError - something went wrong.